Sleep Tight: A Complete Guide to the Impact, Identification, and Treatment of Bed Bugs

 - Picture frames

 Use a thermometer to bring the freezer down to 0 degrees Fahrenheit, and then place the bagged items inside.
 Leave there for at least four days.
+If you are apprehensive about putting bagged items in your own freezer, professionals like Titan Containers recommend using their system that freezes at the -40°F to -22°F range.

 If the bed bug infestation occurs while outside temperatures are below 0 degrees Fahrenheit, placing the items outside could kill the pests.
 But this will only work if the items stay outside in sub-zero temperatures for at least four days straight.